balbasty/jitfields/README.md

       of the centers of the first and last voxels.
-    - 'edge': do not extrapolate values that fall outside of the edges of the first and last voxels.
+    - 'edge': do not extrapolate values that fall outside of the edges of the first and last voxels. prefilter : bool, default=True
+        Whether to compute interpolating coefficients at the end.

 Returns
 -------